 Deputy Programme Manager

-Maurice Ochieng is a Senior Technical Advisor in the GFG in Africa programme since March 2015.
+Maurice Ochieng is the Deputy Programme Manager of the GFG in Africa programme since October 2017.
 He provides advice on Tax Policy and Administration to the ATAF secretariat in Pretoria.
-Previously, he was Senior Tax Advisor with the GIZ GFG programme in Ghana where he worked with the Ministry of Finance and Ghana Revenue Authority.
+Previously, he was a Senior Tax Advisor with GFG in Africa and also in Ghana where he worked with the Ministry of Finance and Ghana Revenue Authority.
 Maurice holds an MBA in Fiscal Management, BCom in Accounting and is a Doctoral candidate at the University of Liverpool in the United Kingdom.

 Ralf joined the GFG in Africa programme in January 2016 as a Technical Advisor to ATAF.
 Ralf’s tasks range from reviewing existing online training courses and developing new courses that focus on the exchange of information, VAT, tax audit and other tax administration topics.
 He previously worked for different institutions including the Hessian and Federal Tax Administration of Germany, the Organisation for Economic Cooperation and Development (OECD) secretariat in Paris, the secretariat of the Intra-European Organisation of Tax Administrations in Budapest, Hungary and the German Delegate and Competent Authority of Germany to the Joint International Tax Shelter Information Centre (JITSIC) in Washington.